Regular Expressions

 We can use alternation to match multiple options for a group of literals.

-For example, in the food safety example in
+For instance, in the food safety example in

 body parts by seeing if the violation had the substring